The Kick Velocity Distribution of Isolated Neutron Stars: Method

 For pulsars older than $10$ Myr, their present-day velocities have increasingly been affected by their migration through the Galactic potential \citep{Disberg_2024a}, which is why we employ the method of \citet{Disberg_2025} to estimate the kicks of these older pulsars.
 That is, we sample $10^2$ velocity vectors for each of these pulsars, similarly to the young ones, trace their trajectories back through the Galaxy \citep[with \lstinline{GALPY}\footnote{\href{http://github.com/jobovy/galpy}{http://github.com/jobovy/galpy}.} v$1.10.0$,][]{Bovy_2015}, and estimate the eccentricity of their Galactic orbits, since eccentricity is a good indicator of kick magnitude even for older pulsars \citep{Disberg_2024b}.
 Then, we use the simulated relationship between eccentricity and kick magnitude found by \citet[][see their Figure 4]{Disberg_2025}.
 This relationship describes the Galactic eccentricities of kicked objects within the solar neighborhood (defined as distances below $2$ kpc), integrated over a given time domain.
 For each of the $100$ eccentricity values per pulsar we sample $10$ kick velocities from the relationship between kick velocity and Galactic eccentricity, while assuming a flat prior on the kicks, and obtain a distribution of kinematically constrained kick velocities---which we define as \textquotedblleft$v_{\text{kc}}$\textquotedblright---where we correct for detection bias by considering the fraction of objects that cross the solar neighborhood as a function of kick magnitude.

 The benefit of this method is that it can be used to obtain information about the kicks of old objects, whereas previous methods used to determine NS kicks only analyzed the current velocities of young objects.
 However, the downside of this method is that this model makes several assumptions that bring in more systematic uncertainties than the method used for young pulsars.
 For example, we integrate the eccentricity versus kick relationship over a time domain and compare it to pulsars with ages within this domain, but this relationship evolves over time and the distribution of pulsar ages is generally not uniform within a given time domain (see Appendix \ref{appA}).
 The boundaries of the time domains are sensitive to the accuracy of $\tau_{\text{c}}$ as an approximation for the pulsar age.
+We assume a static Milky Way model because Galactic evolution since the formation of the pulsars is not significant \citep[e.g.][]{Amend_2024}.
 Moreover, our model of the detection probability of a kicked neutron star, through the probability that it reaches (our definition of) the solar neighborhood, is an approximation that brings in systematic uncertainty as well.
 Because of these systematic model uncertainties, we base our fiducial kick distribution only on the young pulsars (i.e., $\tau_{\text{c}}<10$ Myr).